2 minute read

 In order to be creative, you don’t even have to be talented or extraordinarily skilled, you don’t have to devote your life to some art.
 You just need to stimulate your thought and senses in less conventional ways.

 Even if the goal is personal improvement or improvement in the way you present your business, creativity-enhancing practices are the core of the development of autotelic personality – a way of perceiving learning, working, and creating not as means, but as a goal and enjoyment.

 This is how you can do it:

 - Break the routine!
-Try to organize your life the way that at least twice every month you do something you have never done before.
+Try to organize your life in a way that at least twice every month you do something you have never done before.
 You can visit a new town, a new country or a museum.
 You can try a new hobby or a new sport.
-Try to meet new creative people, exchange ideas.
+Try to meet new creative people, and exchange ideas.

 - Daydream!
 Daydreaming is when you let your thoughts flow freely without censuring them during any sort of activity.
-Some people manage to do this during meditation, some people do it during analytical psychotherapy, it doesn’t really matter how you do it, but you need to leave some space to your thoughts to get manifested.
-You can think about your goals and dreams, your past, your feelings, etc. You need to be relaxed and to let it happen without focusing too much on one thought.
-You even don’t have to dedicate some extra time for it.
-I do it when I ride in the metro – I just stare a thought the window in the dark and think about myself.
+Some people manage to do this during meditation, and some people do it during analytical psychotherapy, it doesn’t really matter how you do it, but you need to leave some space for your thoughts to get manifested.
+You can think about your goals and dreams, your past, your feelings, etc. You need to be relaxed and let it happen without focusing too much on one thought.
+You even don’t have to dedicate some extra time to it.
+I do it when I ride in the metro – I just stare through the window in the dark and think about myself.

 The success will be guaranteed if you try all of these techniques to increase your creative side and get familiar with your feelings and sensations.
 I also believe that this will make you happier, especially if you share some of these special moments with your family and friends.